The Ghost of the Executed Engineer: Technology in the Soviet Union

 Stalin's vision for the Soviet Union and industrialization was very different from Palchinsky's.
 Joseph Stalin had an ideological outlook for economic advancement in the Soviet Union that set unrealistic goals that required massive human effort.
 Stalin emphasized that all industrial establishments should be of great size (preferable the largest in the world).
 This came to be known as "gigantomania" by the Western observers.
 The results of taking on these astronomical industrial establishments were high accident rates and shoddy production.
 The high death rate and exposure to disease was an acceptable cost for Stalin.
 Stalin's motto was that "technology decides everything" no matter at what cost.
+Even though Palchinsky supported the overall goal of industrial development, he advocated for realistic policy goals and attention to human needs.

 After Peter's death, in 1929 the Soviet Union launched the first five-year plan, a list of economic goals that was designed to strengthen the economy.
 Three of the monumental projects in the early Five-Year Plans were the building of the world's largest hydroelectric plant on the Dnieper River, the construction of the world's largest steel plant (Magnitogorski) and the digging of the White Sea Canal.
 These Soviet industrialization projects were greatly flawed and wasteful, costing many people who worked both voluntarily and involuntarily their lives.

 USSR Engineering Disasters from The Ghost of the Executed Engineer.